West Biofuels Secures $4 Million To Develop Bioenergy Facilities

-They also received $2 million for a planned bioenergy facility in Mariposa, Calif.
+Mariposa Bioenergy, LLC received $2 million for a planned bioenergy facility in Mariposa, Calif., also constructed by West Biofuels.
 The grant funding will help complete site grading, preparation of a feedstock area, installation of a fire prevention system, and the fabrication of bioenergy equipment.
-The project will kickstart local and regional forest management practices and jobs markets, and help the region develop a thriving and sustainable forest management industry that minimizes future catastrophic wildfire hazards, provides local jobs, and benefits underserved
+The project will kickstart local and regional forest management practices and jobs markets and help the region develop a thriving and sustainable forest management industry that minimizes future catastrophic wildfire hazards, provides local jobs, and benefits underserved communities.

-The bioenergy facilities in Burney and Mariposa are each expected to produce three megawatts of clean power per year by converting forest organic byproducts – once considered waste – into renewable electricity, heat, and biochar.
+The bioenergy facilities in Burney and Mariposa are each expected to produce three megawatts of clean power by converting forest organic byproducts – once considered waste– into renewable electricity, heat, and biochar.
 Specifically, the Hat Creek Bioenergy Facility is estimated to source approximately 30,000 bone dry tons of forest waste per year, which would fill approximately 171 Olympic-sized swimming pools.

-“We're honored to receive $4 million in CAL FIRE grants to help generate new sources of renewable energy for California communities,” said Kristen Decker, Chief Financial Officer of West Biofuels.“Our innovative Hat Creek Bioenergy Facility and Mariposa project underscores the pivotal role bioenergy can play in supporting rural economic growth, increasing forest sustainability, and advancing California's climate goals.
+“We're honored that our partner facilities have received $4 million in CAL FIRE grants to help generate new renewable energy sources for California communities,” said Kristen Decker, Chief Financial Officer of West Biofuels.“Our innovative Hat Creek and Mariposa projects demonstrate bioenergy's pivotal role in supporting rural economic growth, increasing forest sustainability, and advancing California's climate goals.
 By converting forest waste into clean power, we're not just generating renewable energy – we're transforming a once-discarded resource into a hopeful future for families, businesses, and the environment."

-Today's news follows similar grant awards to West Biofuels from the California Energy Commission, including:
+Today's news follows similar grant awards to West Biofuels from other State and Federal agencies, including:

 Laura Braden